SiddharthaBhattacharjee/CSE_D_TableApp/README.md

 1) Updated mess food section background
 2) Timetable now shows ongoing class in purple tint.

+### V 1.1.0 Update Features:

+1) Updated the time table to the new sem 3 time table
+2) Updated Background color of the time table page.

+### V 1.1.1 Update Features:

+1) Fixed critical bug (created while testing of previous update)
+2) Fixed food icon in home screen.

 # UPDATE THE APP TIME TABLE FOR YOUR OWN CLASS

 This app is opensource and you can change the app in whatever way you like.<br>